Welcome. I’m Richelle.

 I have a bachelor’s degree from Central Michigan University and a master’s degree in counseling psychology from Pacifica Graduate Institute in Santa Barbara, CA. I am licensed in the state of California and have been providing counseling and therapy to individuals, couples, and families since 2010.

-Strongly influenced by my time at the Women’s Clinic, I am committed myself to supporting women and their families.
-I am cofounder of a new practice, WithWomen Counseling, which provides mindfulness and trauma-informed support for women across the lifespan.
-I am also working on BodyPositiveLA, an online initiative supporting inclusivity and the empowerment of all people to fully and unconditionally embrace their bodies.
+I am committed to supporting women and their families through life’s many challenges and transitions.
+Strongly influenced by my time at the Women’s Clinic, I cofounded a new practice, WithWomen Counseling (https://www.withwomencounseling.com), which provides safe, compassionate support and trauma-informed counseling for women across the lifespan.
+I am also working on BodyPositiveLA, an online initiative supporting inclusivity and the empowerment of all people to fully and unconditionally embrace their hearts, minds, and bodies.

 I value my relationships deeply.
 I am a mom, wife, daughter, sister & friend, and like many women, work hard each day to find balance and cultivate joy.